BubbleCow/bubblecow-documentation/Marketing/Blog/Pillars/BubbleCow Pillar Strategy.md

 		- Post: What are the 5 basic stages of the hero's journey?
 		- Post: Is Percy Jackson a hero's journey?
 	- Sub-pillar: Snowflake Method
-		- Post: The Snowflake Method Of Writing In 10 Easy Steps - written
+		- Post: The Snowflake Method Of Writing In 10 Easy Steps
 		- Post: How does the snowflake method work?
 		- Post: What is the snowflake method of organizing?
 		- Post: How do you plot a novel using the snowflake method?